Extreme Changes in Changes: Abstract

 \section{Abstract}

-Policy analysts are often interested in treating subpopulations in the limit, such as infants with extremely lowest birth weights.
-Existing changes-in-changes (CIC) estimators are tailored to middle quantiles, and do not work well for such subpopulations.
+Policy analysts are often interested in treating the units with extreme outcomes, such as infants with extremely low birth weights.
+Existing changes-in-changes (CIC) estimators are tailored to middle quantiles and do not work well for such subpopulations.
 This paper proposes a new CIC estimator to accurately estimate treatment effects at extreme quantiles.
 With its asymptotic normality, we also propose a method of statistical inference, which is simple to implement.
 Based on simulation studies, we propose to use our extreme CIC estimator for extreme, such as below 5\% and above 95\%, quantiles, while the conventional CIC estimator should be used for intermediate quantiles.
-Applying the proposed method, we study effects of income gains from the 1993 EITC reform on infant birth weights for those at the most critical conditions.
+Applying the proposed method, we study the effects of income gains from the 1993 EITC reform on infant birth weights for those in the most critical conditions.
+This paper is accompanied by a Stata command.

-{ { \ \ \textbf{Keywords: } quantile treatment effect, extreme quantile, Pareto exponent} \\ \textbf{JEL Code: } C21}
+{ {\ \ \ \textbf{Keywords: } quantile treatment effect, extreme quantile, Pareto exponent} \textbf{JEL Code: } C21}